Posts List Block

 The Posts List Block allows you to insert a list of your most recent posts.
 Selecting this block will actually insert a pre-customised version of the Query Loop Block into your content which is why it shows “Query Loop” in the Settings Sidebar.
 Although you can add this block into your normal Page or Post content, it will be more useful once you can edit your Theme’s templates.

-After selecting how you want your content to be displayed, click the Choose button at the top of the Block if you’re using the Carousel view, or simply select your desired layout pattern if using the Grid view.
-Performing either of these actions will confirm how you want your content to display and also give you access to further options on the Block Toolbar and in the Settings Sidebar.
+After selecting how you want your content to be displayed, click the Choose button at the bottom of the popup if you’re using the Carousel view, or simply click your desired layout pattern if using the Grid view.
+Performing either of these actions will confirm how you want your content to display, and will then insert the appropriate blocks into your content.
+You will then also have access to further options on the Block Toolbar and in the Settings Sidebar.

 It’s important to note that the Posts List Block (and likewise, the Query Loop Block) will insert multiple blocks within the main Query Loop Block.
 Before you’re able to adjust all the settings for your Query Loop, you’ll need to select the outermost Query Loop Block.
 Selecting this block will show all the query settings in the Block Toolbar and the Settings Sidebar.
 If you’re finding it difficult to select the Query Loop Block, try selecting the Block by using the Block Breadcrumbs that appear at the bottom of the page.
 The Breadcrumbs will appear whenever you have a Block selected, and will list all the parent blocks for the currently selected Block.
 You can also use the List View icon () in the toolbar at the very top of the editor, to help you select the exact block you want.